Stogursey Priory: Manor, castle, church and priory

 At their marriage, William de Courcy and Emma de Falaise received the manor of Stoke, which thus acquired the name of Stoke Courcy.
 Stogursey Castle, a motte and bailey castle, was built of stone a little to the south of the settlement in the late 11th or early 12th century, and was the headmanor of the de Courcy barony in this neighbourhood.
 The foundation of the priory at Stogursey began with the grant, datable to c.
 1100-1107, of St Andrew's church by William de Falaise and Geva his wife to the church of St Mary at Lonlay.
-By the early 12th century Lonlay was acquiring many endowments, while William de Belleme was in confrontation with Henry I of England both in his English and his French domains.
+By the early 12th century Lonlay was acquiring many endowments, while William de Bellême was in confrontation with Henry I of England both in his English and his French domains.
 "In consequence of this grant," (wrote John Collinson), "although inconsiderable in itself, a prior and convent were sent over to settle here as a cell of that house."

 The church of St Andrew, which now serves as the church of the borough of Stogursey, is at its core an edifice of distinction built around A.D.
 1100.
 It was a cruciform structure with transepts converging at a high crossing with tower above, supported by four great columns and arches.
 These incorporate a series of ornately carved capitals directly comparable to examples in Normandy of the last decade of the 11th century, while also showing elements of late Anglo-Saxon style more typical of the English Romanesque.
 They therefore belong to, or slightly antedate, the foundation phase of c.
 1100–07, made by sculptors experienced in those converging artistic idioms.
 There was no precise artistic connection with the sculpture workshops of Lonlay, suggesting (as may seem self-evident) that the impressive original structure was built before William de Falaise presented it to Lonlay.

 Its various subsequent endowments and their strategic meaning were discussed by Greswell.
 The borough itself appears to have grown up some decades later.